floehmann/packer-vagrant-docker/README.md

 Using Packer this script  will download an Ubuntu 13.10 iso, create a Virtualbox image preconfigured for Docker, export it and register it as a Vagrant box.

+NOTE: Virtualbox has been configured with vboxnet0 of 192.168.56.0/24 with no DHCP enabled.

 ```
 git clone git@github.com:floehmann/packer-vagrant-docker.git